 - Representatives of the at-fault party’s insurance company

-- A court officer to record the statements, usually a stenographer
+- A court officer records the statements, usually a stenographer

 The deposition proceedings are usually recorded in videos, and the deponent’s testimony is admitted as evidence during a trial.
 Also, depositions happen in the conference room of a lawyer’s office.
 Finally, you cannot avoid getting deposed unless in some extenuating circumstances.